Scala for/yield examples (for-loop and yield syntax)

 Also, note that the initial collection is not changed; the for/yield construct creates a new collection according to the algorithm you specify.

-Basic Scala 'for' loop examples
+Basic Scala 'for' expression examples

 Given that background information, let’s look at a few for/yield examples.
 First, this example just yields a new collection that’s identical to the collection I’m looping over: